 2. Slow Cooker Beef Stew

-Beef stew is easy to prep.
-Just chop all the ingredients, toss them into a gallon-sized zip-top plastic bag on a weekend or slow afternoon and pop them into the refrigerator.
+To make this tasty beef stew, just chop all the ingredients, toss them into a gallon-sized zip-top plastic bag on a weekend or slow afternoon and pop them into the refrigerator.
 Then, dump the bag into the slow cooker on the day you've planned the meal.
 Give it 6 to 8 hours while you're at work or taking care of other business, and dinner will be ready when you are.
-You can even load up two or three bags with the same ingredients and freeze the bags for a future meal.

 3. Farmers' Market Meatloaf

-This Farmers' Market Meatloaf boasts a plethora of chopped vegetables tucked into the loaf for added vitamins and fiber.
-Make meal prepping this protein-packed recipe easier by chopping all the vegetables at once and then storing them in clear containers in the refrigerator.
+This meatloaf boasts a plethora of chopped vegetables tucked into the loaf for added vitamins and fiber.
+Make meal prepping this protein-rich recipe easier by chopping all the vegetables at once and then storing them in clear containers in the refrigerator.
 Throughout the week, scoop out the portion of veggies that you need for the dish you're making.
-This meatloaf can also be made in advance and frozen.

 4. Simple Turkey Salsa Chili

-This six-ingredient chili doesn't take much time if you're whipping it up just before dinner, but it can also be prepped in advance and refrigerated for a quick supper later in the week.
-Serve it with a green salad and whole-grain pasta for a well-rounded meal.
-The turkey's lean protein content will keep you full and satisfied so you can avoid those midnight munchies.
-In fact, the Academy of Nutrition and Dietetics notes that getting enough protein at each meal is one of the best ways to manage your weight.
+This six-ingredient chili doesn't take much time if you're cooking it just before dinner, but it can also be prepped in advance and refrigerated for a quick supper later in the week.
+The turkey's lean protein will keep you full and satisfied so you can avoid those midnight munchies.

 5. Turkey Basil Meatballs

-Lighten up the classic spaghetti and meatballs by swapping out beef meatballs for a homemade turkey-based version.
-Turkey meatballs can be made in advance and frozen for use throughout the week, whether you lay them on a bed of whole-wheat, fiber-rich pasta or on a whole-grain roll.
-Plus, turkey is leaner than ground beef, so you'll easily slash your intake of saturated fat by whipping up this easy dish.
+Turkey meatballs can be made in advance and frozen for use throughout the week.
+And they're versatile: You can lay them on a bed of whole-wheat pasta or on a whole-grain roll.
+Plus, turkey is leaner than ground beef, so you'll easily slash your intake of saturated fat by making this dish.